pezholio/playbook/guides/development-workflow.md

 ### Development principles

-As part of regular retrospectives we evolve our principles by identifying what works well.
-When we try something that helps with a particular pattern of problem the team can acknowledge the benefits it brings and introduce it as a principle.

 #### Communicate frequently

-- space to learn from each other
+- learn from each other
 - make shared decisions
 - prevent duplication
 - solve problems quicker

 #### Two pairs of eyes

-All code we write needs be reviewed by another developer.
-We hope that doing this will mean we:
+All code we write should be reviewed by at least one peer

+- build shared understanding
+- build shared knowledge of code bases
-- ship better quality code
+- ship safer and higher quality code
-- get the opportunity to learn new skills
+- learn new skills and techniques
-- increase the shared knowledge of our products

-#### Everything is tracked
+#### Share our progress

-All code we write is represented in Trello (or another ticketing system as required by the client) so that:
+All code we write is represented in Trello (or similar) so that we can:

-- the client can easily visualise how we're doing and what needs their attention
-- the team can see and react to bottle necks
-- delivery managers can see what cards have been lingering
+- visualise progress
-- developers can be confident what they are deploying
+- be confident what we should be working on
+- react to blockers and bottlenecks
+- see what each other is responsible for and opportunities to help or avoid duplicating effort
+- document our progress to the wider team
+- reference commits back to their original user needs

 #### Own your code

-Having the opportunity to see a piece of work through to completion is a great way to for developers to grow.
-To encourage this we ask reviewers to leave their feedback, ask questions and discuss the code but not to make any changes without the okay from the author.
-This will hopefully allow us to:
+We presume that the author of a piece of work is responsible for it from start to finish.
+From writing the code, soliciting feedback, committing follow-up changes to merging it in.

+We do not expect other contributors to make changes to work that has already been started by someone else, for example adding commits to an open pull request.
+Though, you can ask permission to do so if you believe that would be mutually beneficial.

+The author should still be free to hand over full or partial responsibility of a piece of work.

+- creates a more stable working environment
+- releasing a change to live is an achievement that should be felt
-- learn from our mistakes
+- gives us opportunity to learn from others so that we make the changes ourselves
-- create personal achievements from seeing work through to production

 #### Do the smallest amount of good work